Back to: SQL Server Tutorial For Beginners and Professionals

 - Not Less Than (!>) Operator

-Use below script to create database EmployeeDB, Employee table and populate Employee table with some test data.
+Please use the below script to create the database EmployeeDB, Employee table, and populate Employee table with the test data.

 --Create database EmployeeDB Create database EmployeeDB Go Use EmployeeDB Go -- Create Employee table CREATE TABLE Employee ( ID INT PRIMARY KEY IDENTITY(1,1), Name VARCHAR(100), EmailID VARCHAR(100), Gender VARCHAR(100), Department VARCHAR(100), Salary INT, Age INT, CITY VARCHAR(100) ) GO --Insert some test data into Employee table INSERT INTO Employee VALUES('Pranaya','Pranaya@g.com','Male', 'IT', 25000, 30,'Mumbai') INSERT INTO Employee VALUES('Tarun','Tarun@g.com','Male', 'Payroll', 30000, 27,'Odisha') INSERT INTO Employee VALUES('Priyanka','Priyanka@g.com','Female', 'IT', 27000, 25,'Bangalore') INSERT INTO Employee VALUES('Preety','Preety@g.com','Female', 'HR', 35000, 26,'Bangalore') INSERT INTO Employee VALUES('Ramesh','Ramesh@g.com','Male','IT', 26000, 27,'Mumbai') INSERT INTO Employee VALUES('Pramod','Pramod@g.com','Male','HR', 29000, 28,'Odisha') INSERT INTO Employee VALUES('Anurag','Anurag@g.com','Male', 'Payroll', 27000, 26,'Odisha') INSERT INTO Employee VALUES('Hina','Hina@g.com','Female','HR', 26000, 30,'Mumbai') INSERT INTO Employee VALUES('Sambit','Sambit@g.com','Male','Payroll', 30000, 25,'Odisha') INSERT INTO Employee VALUES('Manoj','Manoj@g.com','Male','HR', 30000, 28,'Odisha') INSERT INTO Employee VALUES('Sara',' Sara@g.com','Female', 'Payroll', 28000, 27,'Mumbai') INSERT INTO Employee VALUES('Lima','Lima@g.com','Female','HR', 30000, 30,'Bangalore') INSERT INTO Employee VALUES('Dipak','Dipak@g.com','Male','Payroll', 32000, 25,'Bangalore') GO